Category:

 Early Life

 A flamboyant and controversial figure in the world of professional wrestling, Street was born on December 5, 1940, to a coal miner in Blaenau Gwent, Wales.
-Growing up in a place where there were few opportunities for fun, he was already working in the mines at fifteen years old.
+Growing up in a place with few opportunities for fun, he was already working in the mines at fifteen years old.
 The young Street wanted nothing to do with his father’s contemptuous behavior or the elder Street’s miserable existence.
 At the age of sixteen, he left behind his troubled home life to pursue his dream of becoming a professional wrestler.
 Moving to London with few possessions, the 5’7″, 150 lb. teenager worked out at a local YMCA and learned the art of submission wrestling by grappling with experienced matmen at Johnny Kilroy’s Gym.
 His first big break came when I was introduced to promoter Ted Beresford, who took me under his wing and helped him to get his first matches.

 Although he was smaller in stature compared to other professional wrestlers, Street’s effeminate, kiss-blowing, prissy, and incredibly savage pseudo-transgender character never failed to garner a significant reaction from his audience.
 By developing this highly risqué, controversial persona in the mid-1960s, the cross-dressing, highly sexualized character that Street created genuinely pushed the limits of professional wrestling.
 Well before “Adorable” Adrian Adonis and Goldust & Marlena, there was “Exotic” Adrian Street & Miss Linda, blowing kisses to his most masculine ringside detractors, sporting makeup and women’s clothing, and striving to push every hot button he could to differentiate himself and create controversy, all during one of the most conservative periods in modern US and European history.